defold/defold.github.io/manuals/project-settings.md

 The bundle version, either a number or x.y.z. (see [`CFBundleVersion`](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CoreFoundationKeys.html#//apple_ref/doc/uid/20001431-130430))

 #### Info.plist
-If specified, use this info.plist file when bundling your app.
+If specified, use this *`info.plist`* file when bundling your app.

 #### Privacy Manifest
 The Apple Privacy Manifest for the application.
 The field will default to `/builtins/manifests/ios/PrivacyInfo.xcprivacy`.

 #### Custom Entitlements
-If specified, the entitlements in the supplied provisioning profile (.entitlements, .xcent, .plist) will be merged with the entitlements from the provisioning profile supplied when bundling the application.
+If specified, the entitlements in the supplied provisioning profile (`.entitlements`, `.xcent`, `.plist`) will be merged with the entitlements from the provisioning profile supplied when bundling the application.

 #### Override Entitlements
 If checked the Custom Entitlements will replace the ones in the provisioning profile when bundling.
 Must be used in combination with the Custom Entitlements setting above.